 - Be a member in good standing with U.S. Figure Skating;

 - Be a high school graduating senior; and

-Application Requirements: (1) Application form (2) High School Transcript (cumulative through 7th semester), and 500 to 750 word essay on the topic Life Lesson(s) of Skating.
+Application Requirements: (1) Application form (2) High School Transcript (cumulative through 7th semester), and a 500 – 750 word essay on what skating has taught you.

 Essay topic description: the applicant must write an essay consisting of 500 to 750 words that describes a lesson or lessons learned from his/her skating experience that can be applied to other areas of the skater’s life, past, present and potential future implications.